What is Ezicover Income Protection and what does it cover?

 Things to know

-- All Ezicover Income Protection plans only protect against injuries and illnesses that prevent you from working, by paying either flat monthly benefits or 75% of your monthly income, with a maximum of $12,000.
+- Ezicover Income Protection plans only protect against injuries and illnesses that prevent you from working, by paying up to 75% of your monthly income, with a maximum of $12,000.
 This is only applicable if you’re unable to work purely due to an injury or illness that's covered by your plan.

-- The Injury Only policy is an option for people who might not be eligible for sickness and injury income protection insurance plans, either due to a lack of consistent income or employment, or because of pre-existing medical conditions that make health issues more likely.
+- The Injury Only policy is an option for people who might not be eligible for a Sickness and Injury plan, either due to a lack of consistent income or employment, or because of pre-existing medical conditions that make health issues more likely.

 Additional options offered with Ezicover

-Both Ezicover Income Protection plans include optional extras that offer more flexibility.
-These can provide more benefits in exchange for a higher premium.
+Both Ezicover Income Protection plans include optional extras that offer more flexibility, such as:

-- Inflation Protection: If your income increases to keep up with inflation then you’re better off with an insurance policy that does the same.
-The Inflation Protection option will increase your benefits paid in line with the consumer price index up to a maximum of 3% per annum.
+- Inflation protection: The Inflation Protection option will increase your benefits paid in line with the consumer price index, up to a maximum of 3% per annum.
 This will also increase your premium to reflect the increased amount of cover.

-- Flexible coverage plans: If your income has been reduced, you can reduce your sum insured with the Reducing Income feature, or temporarily put your cover on hold with the Premium Holiday feature.
+- Flexible coverage plans: If your income has been reduced, you can temporarily reduce your sum insured with the Reducing Income feature, or temporarily put your cover on hold with the Premium Holiday feature.
 This allows you to reinstate cover at a later date without needing additional underwriting.